 - Final Thoughts

-1. Industry Landscape: Why is a new class of Interconnect needed?
+1. Industry Landscape: Why is CXL needed?

 Keep on reading:

-– PCIE 6.0 – All you need to know
+– PCIe 6.1 – All you need to know

 2. An Introduction to CXL: What is Compute Express Link?